-The Bachelor of Science in Project Management program at City University of Seattle prepares students to become leaders in today’s project-based business world.
-You’ll learn what it takes to plan and execute a broad range of business projects utilizing strong business knowledge along with leadership and team-development skills.
+The Bachelor of Science in Project Management at City University of Seattle will prepare you to become a leader in today’s project-based business world.
+You’ll learn what it takes to plan and execute a broad range of business projects utilizing strong business knowledge along with leadership and team development skills.

 Lower-Division Requirements (90)

 Humanities: 15 credits